greggman/hft-boomboom/README.md

 joining the game have to wait for the current round to finish before they are added.

 You can play the happyfuntimes version (the one that supports smartphones) [here](https://greggman.itch.io/boomboom).
 Or you can play a USB controller only version [here](https://greggman.github.io/hft-boomboom).
+If you're on mobile or you just want to see it run click [here](http://greggman.github.io/hft-boomboom/?settings={numLocalPlayers:125,forceScale:true,scale:1,bombStartSize:10})

 Cloning
 -------